 Your period is the time when your hormones go haywire.
-Both female hormones, estrogen and progesterone, have a profound effect on practically every organ system in your body, right from bones, reproductive system, skin and eyes to your digestive system, brain, hair, immune system and other hormone systems.
-Many health experts believe the cravings that you experience during your period is due to the hormonal fluctuations that your body is put through.
+Both female hormones, estrogen and progesterone, have a profound effect on everything in your body – from bones, reproductive system, skin and eyes to your digestive system, brain, hair, immune system and other hormone systems.
+Many health experts believe period cravings occur due to the hormonal fluctuations that your body is put through during this time.

 The Hunger Games

 Remember, when you ovulate, which is about 12 to 14 days before your period starts, your body starts preparing for a possible pregnancy.
 So you start experiencing cravings before your period begins.
 The body wants to make sure that it is well-stocked.
-And, with your hormones at a peak, it triggers a hunger response where your brain commands you to eat that piece of cake loaded with carbs and sugar.
+The peaking hormones trigger a hunger response where your brain commands you to eat that piece of cake loaded with carbs and sugar.

 The Metabolism Spanner

 This is primarily an evolutionary response to propagate the human race.
 If the body doesn’t get the nutrients it requires to ensure a healthy and full-term pregnancy, the human race will come to an end.
-So in short “eat that packet of Doritos or we all will die.” is your body’s way of freaking out right before and during your period.
-And that, ladies, is how you end up scarfing down 3 packets of chips, a muffin and a small bag of roasted peanuts at that time of the month.
+So in short, “eat that packet of Doritos or we all will die” is your body’s way of freaking out right before and during your period.
+And that, ladies, is how you end up scarfing down three packets of chips, a muffin and a small bag of roasted peanuts at that time of the month.

 The Chocolate Conundrum

 Can’t keep your thoughts off chocolate?
 You’re not alone!
-There are dozens of women who crave chocolate during the premenstrual stage of their menstrual cycle.
+There are dozens of women who crave chocolate during the premenstrual stage of their cycle.
 It has been observed that this craving occurs when estrogen and progesterone levels are at their lowest and not when levels are changing.
-And, as strange as it may sound, a majority of women cease to crave chocolate the moment their period begins.
+As strange as it may sound, a majority of women stop craving chocolate the moment their period begins.